AI-kartheek/DataStructures-and-Algorithms/README.md

-# DataStructures-and-Algorithms
+# DataStructures and Algorithms

-This Repository contains some important Algorithms and their Implementaion in C Programming.
+* It contains of datastructures and algorithms implemented in C++.